-20+ SEO Words You Should Delete From Your Vocabulary Immediately
+25+ SEO Words To Delete, Add, Or Reconsider In The Web3 Era

 These are just seriously overplayed.

-Weintraub provided a Sysomos MAP word cloud for public Twitter organic tweets shows semantic usage stats.
+Weintraub provided a Sysomos MAP word cloud for public Twitter organic tweets showing semantic usage stats.
 Weintraub noted this is what words ALSO appear in Tweets about SEO.

 Conclusion

+As SEO enters its third decade, new generations are redefining the search marketing industry.
+Innovation, technology, and culture impact new behaviors.

-As SEO starts adulting into a mature marketing strategy in collaboration by the entire marketing department, SEO words will come and go.
-It’s up to all marketing professionals to understand the vocabulary in order to hire the best talent and stay up-to-date on best practices and Google updates.
+It’s up to all marketing professionals to stay educated and aware of trends and algorithms to attract the best talent, get the best results and stay up-to-date on best practices and Google updates.

 What SEO words can you add to this story?